 If you want to fall asleep with ease and stay asleep, good sleep hygiene is a must!
 This means switching off all electronic devices before bed, especially those which emit blue light.
 I also do my best to keep all light out of my bedroom.
 This includes natural moonlight and street lights.
 I use block out curtains and I use my SleepSpec Lamp to read every night before bed.

 The lamp is great because it only emits a soft orange light, and doesn’t interfere with my melatonin production.
-For more information on the SleepSpec shades as well as other sleep props in the range, click here to head straight to my e-store.
+For more information on the SleepSpec shades as well as other sleep props in the range.